dotnet/diagnostics/documentation/design-docs/dotnet-dump-extensibility.md

 ## Road Map

-1. Add the native target/runtime hosting/wrapper support.
-These changes are to the native SOS code to use target/runtime interfaces (a new ITarget/existing IRuntime) that the host layer provides.
-This cleans up most of the global state in the native SOS code allowing dotnet-dump to handle multi-target commands, switching between targets (dumps) and switching between runtimes in the process.
-2. Create lldb host/target allowing extensions commands to run under lldb.
-3. Create dbgeng/windbg host/target allowing extension commands to run under windbg.
-4. Create a VS host/target package allowing SOS and the extension commands to be run from VS using the Concord API.
+1. Create a VS host/target package allowing SOS and the extension commands to be run from VS using the Concord API.
-5. Add Linux, MacOS and Windows live snapshot targets.
+2. Add Linux, MacOS and Windows live snapshot targets.
 ClrMD already has support for them; just need to implement the target factory.

 ## Design